-Incorporating in Singapore is easy, but it’s not enough to have just a great business idea.
+Incorporating a business in Singapore is easy, but it’s not enough to have just a great business idea.
 You first need to get your company registered to bring you that much closer to your dream of running your own show.

 Before you do so, you’ll need to make sure that you have the following elements of Incorporating a Company in Singapore sorted.
 Just like cooking is made easier when you have all ingredients at arm’s reach; similarly, the process of incorporating your company can be a breeze if you have thought through these 8 items.